Skip to content

 Doing this once a quarter beats discovering during an incident that your dump format changed.

-• Redpanda — durability is built into the broker; design retention deliberately.
+• Redpanda — durability is built into the broker via replication factor and acks.
+There’s no platform-managed backup/restore API for Redpanda; design topic retention and downstream replay deliberately.
 See Redpanda.